rongkangw/tp/docs/UserGuide.md

 <box type="important" seamless>

-**Note:** To edit a member's event roles, you must first remove the member from the event using `unassignEvent` and assign the updated event roles with `assignEvent`.
+**Note:** After a member has been assigned, no more roles can be added.
+To add additional event roles to a member, you must first remove the member from the event using `unassignEvent` and assign the updated event roles with `assignEvent`.
 </box>

 #### Unassigning a Member from an Event : `unassignEvent`